 Within Sales Navigator, you can also see your SSI score.
 (Although it is possible to see your SSI score regardless of LinkedIn membership level by going here.)

 LinkedIn’s SSI score measures your or your company’s performance in four key areas, also known as the LinkedIn SSI pillars.
 They are:

 - Find the Right People

 - Build Strong Relationships

-You can also avoid making costly mistakes that come with being disorganized, such as sending the wrong message in the wrong context, at the wrong time.
+You can also avoid making costly mistakes that come with being disorganized, such as sending the wrong message in the wrong context at the wrong time.

-Wrapping Up: LinkedIn’s Pay to Play Plans
+LinkedIn’s Pay to Play professional plans

 Upgrading to a paid LinkedIn membership may not be right for everyone, but it certainly will make sense for those who can find, connect and build relationships with their ideal clients on LinkedIn.

-If you need help modifying your current lead generation or social selling strategy, you can contact me here.
+If you need help creating or modifying your current lead generation or social selling strategy, you can contact me here.